dojo/framework/docs/en/custom-elements/introduction.md

 The `output/dist/` directory now contains the built custom elements.

--   `ref-hero.js` -All of the code required to hydrate your custom element.
+-   `ref-hero.js` - All of the code required to hydrate your custom element.
 Loading this script in your HTML file is what makes your Dojo widget come alive as a custom element.
 -   `ref-hero.js.map` - A JavaScript source map file for making debugging easier.
 These files are used only during debugging and do not need to be uploaded to a production environment.
 -   `ref-hero.css` - The CSS used by the widget.
 Note that this includes the styles only for this one widget.